More Lessons for Grade 1

-Videos and songs to help Grade 1 kids learn how to order three objects by length and compare the lengths of two objects indirectly by using a third object.
+Videos, solutions, examples and songs to help Grade 1 kids learn how to order three objects by length and compare the lengths of two objects indirectly by using a third object.

 Express the length of an object as a whole number of length units, by laying multiple copies of a shorter object (the length unit) end to end; understand that the length measurement of an object is the number of same-size length units that span it with no gaps or overlaps.
 Limit to contexts where the object being measured is spanned by a whole number of length units with no gaps or overlaps

 - I can recognize when an object is longer or shorter than another object.

 - I can organize three objects by length in order from shortest to longest.

 - I can compare the lengths of two objects by using a third object.

 - I understand that if the length of object A is longer than the length of object B and the length of object B is longer than the length of object C, than the length of object A is longer than the length of object C

 - I can explain how to use a shorter object to measure the length of a longer object and explain why it is important to avoid gaps and overlaps.

 - I can report the length of an object as the total number of shorter objects it takes to span the longer object without gaps and overlaps.

 - I can represent the length of the longer object with a whole number.